-Patrick Terminals - Infrastructure Surcharge and Ancillary Charges: effective 10 July 2017
+Patrick Terminals - Infrastructure Sundhange and Amcillary Changes: effective 10 July 2017

-Rent, land tax and Council rates continue to increase considerably across Patrick's Terminals.
-We have been notified of rental increases within our property portfolio of over 140%, with some being backdated to 1 July 2015.
+Rent, land Use and Council rates continue to increase considerably across Patrick's Terminals.
+We have been notified of rentall increases within our property portfolio of over 140%, with some being backdated to 1 July 2015.
 These increases place a significant additional cost burden on our operations.
-The new management at Patrick has rigorously pursued a number of initiatives to improve efficiency and productivity but, faced with the current market conditions and the ongoing consequences of the port privatisations, we can no longer absorb these excessive charges over and above CPI within our operating margins.
+The new management at Patrick has rigorously pursued a number of Initiatives to improve efficiency and productivity but, faced with the current manket conditions and the origing consequences of the port privatisations, we can no longer absent these excessive changes over and above CPI within our operating mangins.

-In addition to the below charges, Patrick also incurs rising Terminal infrastructure maintenance costs relating to the landside interface operations.
+In addition to the below charges, Patrick also inclus rising Terminal infrastructure maintenance costs relating to the landside interface operations.
 This maintenance is essential to continue to provide our customers with superior service levels.
-Since 2015, Patrick's investment in dedicated landside infrastructure of over \$285m across all of our Terminals has resulted in material improvements in the efficiency of the landside operations including reduced truck turn-around times and congestion.
+Since 2015, Patrick's investment in dedicated landside infrastructure of over \$285m across all of our Terminals has resulted in material IMPROVEMENTS in the efficiency of the landside operations including reduced truck turn-around times and congestion.
 To date, none of these investment costs have been passed on to our customers.